> Peter Bellamy > Songs > Cells

 Cells

-[words Rudyard Kipling, music Peter Bellamy]
+[words Rudyard Kipling, music Peter Bellamy; notes on Cells at the Kipling Society]

 That Monday Morning Feeling is vividly described by an inhabitant of the guard-house whose remorse is tempered by the triumph of his treatment of the arresting officers.
 C.B.: Confined to barracks.
 Pack-drill: a rigorous but standard punishment.
 Button-stick: a device on which metal buttons were supported during polishing.
 The traditional song Boston City lent something of itself to the melody.

-Jon Boden sang Cells as the December 8, 2010 entry of his project A Folk Song a Day.
+Jon Boden sang Cells as the 8 December 2010 entry of his project A Folk Song a Day.

 Lyrics